NETT: Solving Inverse Problems with Deep Neural Networks: Introduction

 \subsection{Outline}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:nett}, we describe the proposed NETT framework for solving inverse problems.
 We show its stability and derive convergence in the weak topology (see Theorem~\ref{thm:well}).
-To obtain the strong convergence of NETT, we introduce a new notion of total nonlinearity of non-convex functionals.
-For totally nonlinear regularizers, we show norm convergence of NETT (see Section~\ref{thm:strong}).
+To obtain the strong convergence of NETT, we introduce a new notion of total non-linearity of non-convex functionals.
+For totally non-linear regularizers, we show norm convergence of NETT (see Theorem~\ref{thm:strong}).
 Convergence rates (quantitative error estimates) for NETT are derived in Section~\ref{sec:rates}.
 Among others, we derive a convergence rate result in terms of the absolute Bregman distance (see Proposition \ref{prop:cs}).
-A framework for learning the regularizer using an auto encoder-decoder strategy is developed in Section~\ref{sec:auto}, and applied to a sparse data problem in photoacoustic tomography in Section~\ref{sec:num}.
+A framework for learning the data driven regularizer is proposed in Section~\ref{sec:auto}, and applied to a sparse data problem in photoacoustic tomography in Section~\ref{sec:num}.
 The paper concludes with a short summary and outlook presented in Section~\ref{sec:conclusion}.